MathiasDamsgaard/Comp_Social_Sci_Webpage/content/network-analysis.md

 As mentioned in the description of the data the network is directed where a package points to its dependency.

-Some basic statistics on the network (the largest weakly connect component in the whole network) are shown below:
+Some basic statistics on the network's largest weakly connect component are shown below:

 ```
 Number of nodes: 31,304